Check-in: Airport check-in

 The check-in process at airports enables passengers to check-in luggage onto a plane and to obtain a boarding pass.
 When presenting at the check-in counter, a passenger will provide evidence of the right to travel, such as a ticket, visa or electronic means.
 Each airline provides facilities for passengers to check-in their luggage, except for their carry-on (also called cabin) bags.
 This may be by way of airline-employed staff at check-in counters at airports or through an agency arrangement or by way of a self-service kiosk.
 The luggage is weighed and tagged, and then placed on a conveyor that usually feeds the luggage into the main baggage handling system.
 The luggage goes into the aircraft's cargo hold.
 The check-in staff then issues each passenger with a boarding pass.

 There is an increasing trend towards more streamlined checking-in processes, whereby passengers can bypass or reduce the time in queues at the staffed check-in counters.
 This may involve passengers checking in online before arriving at the airport or using an airline's self-service check-in kiosks at the airport.
 Some airports have a curbside check-in, where passengers can check in their bags to an airline representative before entering the terminal and then proceeding directly to security.

 Many airlines have a deadline for passengers to check in before each flight.
 This is to allow the airline to offer unclaimed seats to stand-by passengers, to load luggage onto the plane and to finalize documentation for take-off.
 The passenger must also take into account the time that may be needed for them to clear the check-in line, to pass security and then to walk (sometimes also to ride) from the check-in area to the boarding area.
 This may take several hours at some airports or at some times of the year.
 On international flights, additional time would be required for immigration and customs clearance.

-Auto check-in is usually provided by the airline on the website or via the mobile application during the reservation/booking of the flight or can be added to an existing reservation/booking some hours before the scheduled time of the departure of the flight (this is, the time communicated at the time of the reservation/booking or later, by airline due to schedule changes; delays cannot be considered as schedule change).
-When auto check-in is completed a boarding pass is provided before departure.